emosy/cs8803gpu-fall24-papers/reading2.typ

 The paper generalizes and summarizes learnings from hundreds of different articles across years of GPU programming research.

-Some key takeaways are:
+I believe it is very useful as a reference for identifying which techniques need to be applied, when and why to apply them, and how to apply them.

-ILP (instruction-level parallelism) is underappreciated in the literature.
+The most interesting takeaway I noticed was that ILP (instruction-level parallelism) is underappreciated in the literature.
 For example, an emphasis on occupancy means that TLP (thread-level parallelism) is more easily measured and is prioritized in optimizations.
-Look at Volkov's model.
+// Look at Volkov's model.

 Optimizations are presented in four themes:
 - Memory Access